skynet29/brainjs/README.md

 ## Getting started

-To get started, see the examples on <a href="https://codepen.io/collection/AKgVOW" target="_blank">my codepen page</a>
+To get started, see the examples on the demo directory.

-ViewController is based on the jQuery library. jQuery is bundeled in the file view.js in the hmi/dist folder.
+ViewController is based on the jQuery library. jQuery is bundeled in the file brainjs-bundle.js in the dist folder.

 # Controls